 Housing costs in White House Station are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-White House Station is a decidedly white-collar town, with fully 85.80% of the workforce employed in white-collar jobs, well above the national average.
-Overall, White House Station is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in White House Station who work in management occupations (22.88%), office and administrative support (15.38%), and teaching (12.43%).
+White House Station is a decidedly white-collar town, with fully 92.13% of the workforce employed in white-collar jobs, well above the national average.
+Overall, White House Station is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in White House Station who work in sales jobs (26.90%), management occupations (17.42%), and business and financial occupations (11.01%).

-The per capita income in White House Station in 2010 was $53,916, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $215,664 for a family of four.
-However, White House Station contains both very wealthy and poor people as well.
+The per capita income in White House Station in 2018 was $64,285, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $257,140 for a family of four.

 The people who call White House Station home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of White House Station residents report their race to be White, followed by Asian.
-Important ancestries of people in White House Station include Italian, German, Polish, and Russian.
+The greatest number of White House Station residents report their race to be White, followed by Native Hawaiian.
+White House Station also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.13% of the town’s residents.
+Important ancestries of people in White House Station include Italian, Irish, Polish, German, and English.

 The most common language spoken in White House Station is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Italian and Polish.